mapperr/trl/README.md

 ## Notes

-I know, It's nothing fancy, but I just started it to check some trello stuff directly in the terminal, and eventually edit it.
+I know, It's nothing fancy, but I just started it to check some trello stuff directly in the terminal, and eventually edit them.